vain/awesome-vain/README.md

 You can still use your own rules, for example, to move Gimp windows to a specific tag.

+### cascade
+Cascade all windows (see gimp layout) of a tag.

+Similarly, you can control the offsets by setting those two variables:

+	vain.layout.cascade.cascade_offset_x = 64
+	vain.layout.cascade.cascade_offset_y = 16

+The following reserves space for 5 windows:

+	awful.tag.setnmaster(5, tags[s][1])

+That is, no window will get resized upon the creation of a new window, unless there's more than 5 windows.

+### cascadebrowse
+Similar to the regular `browse` layout, however, clients in the slave column are cascaded instead of tiled.
+Thus, there's a similar set of
+settings:

+	vain.layout.cascadebrowse.cascade_offset_x = 2
+	vain.layout.cascadebrowse.cascade_offset_y = 32
+	awful.tag.setnmaster(5, tags[s][1])

+I recommend setting `cascade_offset_x` to a very small value or even 0 to avoid wasting space.

 ### uselessfair
 This is a duplicate of the stock `fair` layouts.
 However, I added "useless gaps" (see below) to this layout.
 Use it like this: